 The data has been sourced from World Bank, which in turn lists as sources: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
 Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.
+Statistical figures of countries which are not able or willing to publish official population statistics are based on United Nations (UN) estimates.
+“Total population” is based on the de facto definition of population, which counts all residents regardless of legal status or citizenship.
+The values shown are midyear estimates.

 It shows the latest population figures for each country with the source of the data, mostly provided by the national statistics body.